 Now go to your computer, and you will need to download an SFTP program to transfer the games to your Raspberry Pi, I recommend WinSCP for Windows and Cyberduck for Mac.
-In WinSCP Login screen select SFTP in File protocol, put the IP address of your Raspberry Pi in the Host name section (to find the IP address of your RetroPie, go to the Configuration menu and select Show IP); then put the User name that is pi and the Password that is raspberry by default in RetroPie.
-Now click on Save, select Login and your computer will be connected to RetroPie.
+In WinSCP Login screen select SFTP in File protocol, put the IP address of your Raspberry Pi in the Host name section (to find the IP address of your Raspberry Pi, go to the Configuration menu and select Show IP); then put the User name that is pi and the Password that is raspberry by default in RetroPie.
+Now click on Save, select Login and your computer will be connected to the Raspberry Pi.

-Now the only thing that you have to do is to copy the games from your computer to the corresponding emulator folder in /home/pi/RetroPie folder in your RetroPie.
+Now the only thing that you have to do is to copy the games from your computer to the corresponding emulator folder in /home/pi/RetroPie folder in your Raspberry Pi.

 When you finish to Transfer the games to your Raspberry Pi go to the Main menu select Quit and then select Restart EmulationStation.